 International Human Resource Management

-Moonlighting has become more common than ever these days and is plaquing, especially in the IT, tech, health, and education industries, creating much stir among industry leaders, startup founders and HR departments of organizations.
+Moonlighting has become more common than ever these days and is plaguing, especially in the IT, tech, health, and education industries, creating much stir among industry leaders, startup founders, and HR departments of organizations.

 On the other hand, there are some companies that do allow moonlighting.
 Deccan chronicles reported that Swiggy allows its employees to pursue side hustles under their pioneering moonlighting policy.

-Some of the apparent reasons why business leaders are against moonlighting are- security threats to critical data and information, declined productivity and other ethical concerns.
+Some of the apparent reasons why business leaders are against moonlighting are security threats to critical data and information, decreased productivity, and other ethical concerns.

-Employee moonlighting is of diverse types, depending on the employee’s need.
+Employee moonlighting is of diverse types, depending on the employee’s needs.
 The 4 main types are-

 1. Blue moonlighting